ONSdigital/sdg_data_updates/4-2-2/README.md

 1) Download the latest Education provision: children under 5 years of age data from: https://explore-education-statistics.service.gov.uk/find-statistics/education-provision-children-under-5.
 2) Click "Download all data (zip)
 3) From your downloads folder, move all excel file within the zip file into the 'Input' folder in 4-2-2.
 If this doesn't exist, make it inside the 4-2-2 folder.
+4) Please note that beyond age, region, and local authority the breakdowns give the percentage of registered children that are in that breakdown, as opposed to the percentage of eligible children in that breakdown that are registered.
+Therefore, only data from table 1 provide data for the percentage of eligible children registered.